azurecz/azuretechacademy-hybridit-labs-day1/README.md

 How to read results:
 * In /root you will find couple of *.results files with output from FIO tool
 * Check IOPS (with multiple writers sum IOPS of each writer) - line write: IOPS=
-* Check latency on sync tests, especialy clat percentiles (focus 50th and 99th)
+* Check latency on sync tests, especialy clat percentiles (focus on 50th and 99th)

 What to expect:
 * For sync legacy-type access latency is most important factor for IOPS.
 Multiple disk does not help